iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/AddOnlyAppWhitelist/addAppToAddOnlyAppWhitelist.md

 `AddressOrENS`

-Address of iDapp that you want to add to the `addOnlyAppWhitelist`.
+Address of app that you want to add to the `addOnlyAppWhitelist`.

 ```js
 const isAddedToAddAppToAddOnlyAppWhitelist =